 Glasgow, United Kingdom

-RECRUITING...and 6 more locations
+RECRUITING...and 13 more locations

-Defined infection resulting in hospital admission
+Defined infection resulting in presentation to the emergency department or hospital admission (time to event)

 Time frame: From date of randomisation until the date of first hospitlisation, assessed up to Month 24.